andy23512/blog-zh-tw/source/_posts/tangent-s-collection-of-charachorder-and-forge-faq.md

 ### Differences from CharaChorder One

-Their spec differences are shown in this video  https://youtu.be/x2swE9URxeA?feature=shared&t=609 , or you could check out {% post_link tangent-s-unofficial-spec-comparison-note-of-charachorder-devices-master-forge-and-svalboard my spec comparison note %}.
+Their spec differences are shown in this video  https://youtu.be/x2swE9URxeA?feature=shared&t=609 , or you could check out [my spec comparison note](/@andy23512/rJTf2dzlJl).

 Some other noteworthy points that Master Forge is much better than CC1 are: